williballenthin/python-idb/readme.md

     - lots and lots of flags
   - Python 2.7 & 3.x compatibility
   - zlib-packed idb/i64 files

-## what doesn't quite work

-support for the following features are feasible and planned, but not yet implemented:

-  - databases from versions other than v6.95 and v7.0b
-  - parsing TIL section

 ## what will never work